 Life with Braces

-- Chewy foods, such as bagels, hard rolls, and licorice
+- Chewy foods: Bagels, hard rolls, and licorice

-- Foods you have to bite into, such as corn on the cob, apples, and carrots
+- Foods you have to bite into: Corn on the cob, apples, and carrots

 Loose Wire or Band

 If a piece of your appliance comes loose, do not get upset and do not assume it means your braces are bad.
 As it ends up, having things come loose is perfectly normal.
 In fact, it would be abnormal if no part of your appliance ever comes loose during the course of treatment.
 In general, you just need to stabilize the loose piece or push it out of the way and then call us so we can schedule a quick visit.
 If something comes off, save it and bring it in when we see you.